gabegm/gabriel/content/posts/Geospatial-Intelligence-Recap.md

 ## Has the latest iOS privacy changes affected business analytics when it comes to Geospatial data provided by customers?

 I have very limited experience with advertising data, so anything I say here could be wrong and should most certainly be taken with a grain of salt.
-Companies tracking your location data, either through your mobile operating system (OS) or directly through their services such as mobile apps, whom are in the business of selling such data to other businesses, do not tend to advertise what you are doing and where individually.
+Companies tracking your location data — either through your mobile operating system (OS) or directly through their services such as mobile apps — who are in the business of selling such data to other businesses do not tend to advertise what you are doing and where you are doing it as an individual.
 Such data is normally aggregated and anonymised to protect your privacy before it is shared with other businesses.

 This however does not mean that such companies collecting this data do not have access to each user's individual data, and can use this to target you directly with advertisements.
-However in the case of companies with mobile apps which require a users location data to function, will already have access to such data to provide the customer with its services.
+However, in the case of companies with mobile apps which require a user's location data to function, will already have access to such data to provide the customer with its services.
 So it is important to distinguish data coming from internal sources such as a company's mobile app, and 3rd party sources such as advertising data.

 Apple's iOS privacy changes made it harder for companies to track your activity across all apps on your phone, but they can still see everything you do within their app.
 However, they will now no longer be able to see what you are also doing in other mobile apps.